privacybydesign/irmamobile/README.md

 * You can use `flutter run -t` to run different app configurations, for example run `flutter run -t lib/main_prototypes.dart` to start the app in the prototypes menu.

 ## Using `just`
-Most important things inside of this projects can be controlled using [`just`](https://github.com/casey/just).
+Most important things inside of this project can be controlled using [`just`](https://github.com/casey/just).
 To see an overview of all available commands and what they do, run:

       just --list